xarmar/landingPageAlta/README.md

 # Features
 - Vertically and Horizontally centered.
-- Mobile Responsive (check it out of Chrome Developer Tools).
+- Mobile Responsive (check it out with Chrome Developer Tools).
-- 'Services' in the navbar expand on hover and show other options for website navigation.
+- 'Services' expands on hover and shows other options for website navigation.
-- The button has a link to an external website, while the navbar elements are ready to be linked to an external website.
+- The button has a link to a external website, while the navbar elements are ready to be linked to future parts of the website.